The Four Phases of Best Practice Sales Operations Organizations

 Life in this phase is fairly simple.
 Most companies start out with a single product, going after a single market, via a single or limited number of channels.
 No formal centralized organization exists.
 Typical activities are executed by various functions within the company, such as: Finance (e.g., reporting, quota setting and territories); Human Resources (e.g., Sales Compensation, Training and Onboarding) and IT (data management).
 Productivity in this phase is a function of the tasks getting completed in a distributed fashion.

 The pressure is on!
 As the business grows and expands, the sales operations function must keep up.
 Activities previously executed in Shadow Operations are now grouped into a single unit.
 However, the unit still focuses on core functions such as data management, sales compensation administration, quota setting and territories.
 Special projects and ad-hoc requests address greater needs.
 As the company grows even bigger, “mirror” organizations pop up across or within new geographic markets and business units.
-Duplication of activity is commonplace in this phase as structures are completely decentralized.
+Duplication of activity is commonplace in this phase as sales operations team structures are completely decentralized.
 Productivity in Phase 1 results from a more holistic approach to key activities, enabling broader application of best practices and streamlined processes.
 Inefficiencies decrease as “noise” gets worked out of disparate activities that become more centralized.

 Now things start to get interesting.
 As companies expand product lines and routes to market, they require more sophisticated sales operations.
 In fact the term “sales operations” no longer best describes the charter.
 Terms such as “sales enablement,” “sales excellence” and “sales strategy and operations” begin to emerge.
 For lack of a better term, we are calling this phase “Commercial Operations.”
 Certain functions become centralized (e.g., data management) as the business tries to get more scale out of system and people investments.
 New functions emerge such as sales enablement (tools and training).
 Geographic and BU sales operations structures are thinned and key sales operations functions are centralized (and outsourced where efficient), and gain increasing importance within the company.
 Phase 2 is when sales operations activities begin to organically generate and push higher productivity through accretive responsibility areas like learning & development and business intelligence/analytics.
 Investments are made in tools to support these productivity-enhancing areas.